1.1 How do I register my colours in France?

 N.B.
 The amounts indicated above only concern non-residents in France.

-For all other information concerning owners and ownership you can contact Isabelle Sépulchre emails : email@example.com
+For all other information concerning owners and ownership you can contact us by email: email@example.com

-You can consult our Diary section or alternatively visit the site of France Galop and go to the section Horse Racing Professionals/Race by date and by racecourses.
+You visit the website of France Galop and go to the Racing section.

-You should contact the French Trainers’ Associations which will provide you with a list of trainers.
+You can ask the FRBC for any specific contact details of trainers.
+If you would like to receive the French trainers’ directory, please contact us: email@example.com.
+You can also contact the French Trainers’ Associations which will provide you with a list of trainers.

 Three associations in France: